 - For the use of mental health professionals to help their patients

 Unlike many app categories, planning mental health solution features requires a good deal of preparation.
 Many good-quality apps will showcase their research into the functionality featuring mental health practitioners and other medical professionals.
-Your responsible medical software developer should be able to help you collect the evidence supporting your app features.
+Your responsible mental health app developer should be able to help you collect the evidence supporting your app features.

 Depending on the direction you want to take with the development of your brand-new mental health app, you should prioritize certain functions.
 Below there are the most important ones you should consider.

 During the lockdown, quick response from the healthcare provider can mean a difference between life and death.
 That’s why video calls between patients and therapists should also have an emergency option.
 Make sure that the video calling option is easy to find so that the user doesn’t undergo additional stress to get in touch with help.